Linbreux/FlockRunner/README.md

 I wanted a straightforward method for managing and running tools tailored to individual projects.
 Despite the probable existence of numerous solutions, I decided to develop my own as a practical way to learn Rust.

+You can place your flockrunner.yaml file right in your project's main folder.
+No matter where you're running FlockRunner from within your project's hierarchy, it'll automatically look for that configuration file by searching parent directories.
+The first one it finds on its way up is the one it'll use, ensuring you're always using the correct project configuration.

 A project file should look like the example.

 ![example with the config bellow](./vhs/example.gif)